Data-Advantage/vibestack/v0/supabase/project_instructions.md

-# Next.js & Supabase Application Development Guide
+# Next.js/Supabase Application Development Guide

 This guide outlines the architecture, best practices, and implementation details for building a modern web application using Next.js 15+, React 19+, TypeScript, Tailwind CSS v4, and Supabase.